langurmonkey/website-source/content/blog/2021/upgrade-ssh-key.md

 ssh-add ~/.ssh/id_ed25519
 ```

 If you want a long-running SSH agent, you may want to use `keychain` to manager your keys.
-This program runs the SSH agent and makes sure that it keeps on running even after your session is closed.
+This program runs the SSH agent and makes sure that it keeps on running even after your session is closed, so that you only need to enter your key *once* when the machine is booted.
+It is designed to manage your SSH keys with minimal user interaction.
 This may come in handy to easily share a single SSH agent process for all your shells and cron jobs.

 To add the keys to the SSH agent managed by `keychain`, add the following to your shell startup script (`~/.bashrc`, `~/.zshrc` or whatever):